Differentially Private Active Learning: Balancing Effective Data Selection and Privacy: Differentially Private Active Learning

 A visualization of how privacy loss accumulates across training phases in the presence of selection privacy loss is shown in \cref{fig:eps_impl2}.

 In cases where the acquisition function incorporates training data points into the selection process, all data points are involved in every selection phase.
 Thus, each data point accumulates a privacy loss of $\eps_{\text{Sel}}$ from selection alone.
-Consequently, the overall privacy budget for DP-SGD must be reduced to $\eps - \eps_{\text{Sel}}$, rather than simply aggregating partial losses as previously described.
-The greater impact on the privacy budget of such acquisition functions makes them less favorable for DP-AL.
+Consequently, the DP-SGD privacy budget must be reduced to $\eps - \eps_{\text{Sel}}$, rather than simply aggregating partial losses as previously described.
+The greater impact on privacy of such acquisition functions makes them less favorable for DP-AL.

+Our proposed DP-AL method, incorporating step amplification and joint privacy accounting of training and selection phases, is presented in \cref{alg:overall}.